-- deep drawn stainless steel sinks exported to Australia from China during the inquiry period, i.e. 1 July 2018 to 30 June 2019 were dumped and exporters had received a countervailable benefit in relation to those exports; - Chinese exporters have maintained distribution links into the Australian market; - Chinese producers are export oriented; - export volumes as a share of the Australian market have not declined; - surplus capacity exists in the Chinese deep drawn stainless steel sinks; and manufacturing sector which is likely to be a motivator to price goods at dumped levels in order to secure an increasing share of the Australian market.
+- for a significant volume of deep drawn stainless steel sinks (the goods) exported to Australia from China during the inquiry period, i.e. 1 July 2018 to 30 June 2019 were dumped and all exporters examine had received a countervailable benefit in relation to those exports.
+For the exporters whose goods weren't dumped on a weighted average basis in the inquiry period, it is likely that, if the measures were not continued, dumping would recur; - Chinese exporters of the goods have maintained distribution links into the Australian market: - Chinese producers of the goods maintain an export market focus; - export volumes of the goods as a share of the Australian market have not declined; - surplus capacity exists in the Chinese deep drawn stainless steel sinks manufacturing sector which would not prevent exporters from China increasing their share of the Australian market should conditions, such as the expiration of anti-dumping measures, in the Australian market change.